-What Is “Lobster” in Tagalog?
+What Is Lobster in Tagalog?
 Pronunciation and Basics

+Pronunciation is OO-lahng—short and clear, with a soft “ng” sound at the end.
 In the Philippines, spiny lobsters are caught in coral reefs, rocky shores, and seagrass beds, especially in Palawan, Cebu, Bohol, and Mindanao.
 They’re often sold live in upscale seafood sections or by resort suppliers.
+Understanding the shell in Tagalog and other anatomy helps when ordering these fresh from the tank.

 Fascinating Facts About Ulang in the Philippines